 Marketing and Communicating the Culture

-Views on the hybrid program may depend on how the culture format is explained.
+Views on the hybrid program depend on how we define culture format.
 As we talked about on People Helping People content before, context changes perception.
 If the perception becomes negative, that of course, will not be good for business.

 Ambassador activities primarily revolve around promoting the brand.
 Among the program activities, a majority of the perks and benefits are directly related to increasing the brand’s reach or increasing the brand’s sales.
 Ambassadors are able to connect with each other and thrive off the aesthetic, but is this exchange mutual in value?
 When doing the math of what increasing the brand’s reach and sales would bring, an established influencer might view the Ambassador program negatively.
 Influencers hold proven impact in marketing, which is why they are able to charge rates for using their social platforms.